Fine wines produced by exceptional estates, many of them family-owned.

 The wine is rich and complex with a lot of freshness.
 A nice amplitude in the mouth with fine tannins and a long finish.

-Young, it can be decanted before to drink it.
-Or open the bottle 1 or 2 hours before, in order to aerate the wine.
+It may be decanted before serving, or open the bottle a few hours before, to aerate the wine.